opentensor/developer-docs/docs/dynamic-tao/_dtao-faq.md

 ## Root

 ### Will perpetual issuance to root stakers continue after a year?
-**Q:** “Why does the root network (the main chain) keep issuing new TAO to stakers after a certain period?”
+ “Why does the root network (the main chain) keep issuing new TAO to stakers after a certain period?”
-**A:** The design includes **ongoing inflation** to maintain network security and incentivize consistent staking.
-Some participants question the long-term role of root issuance, but the consensus is that there must remain a baseline reward for the root network to keep validators and stakers engaged—especially as subnets proliferate.

 ### Is there a chance we just remove or retire the “root” network?
 Why keep